cozy/cozy-docs/src/documents/hack/contributing/index.html.md

     node server
     ```

 7. Hack !
-You should see the repository on your host system in the same directory where you did vagrant up.
+You should see the repository on your host system in the same directory as where you did vagrant up.
 Use your favorite editor to edit the .coffee files.
 You will need to compile before seeing your changes.

     For server changes :